Anxiety at Night – 19 Ways to Work with Evening Anxiety

 - Difficulty staying asleep

 The symptoms may be subtle or severe, depending on the case.
 You may notice a mind that is obsessing about something and a body that feels restless.
-In a more severe case of anxiety at night, you may find yourself sweating, shaking, or feeling a tightness in the chest.
+In a more severe case of anxiety at night, you may find yourself sweating, shaking, or feeling a tightness in the chest, even leading to a panic attack.

-Knowing the symptoms of anxiety is important because it can help you identify what you are experiencing.
+Knowing the symptoms of anxiety is important because it can help you identify what you are experiencing and feel it with clarity.
 Rather than sitting up at night wondering why you cannot sleep, you have the opportunity to acknowledge the presence of anxiety and take action to work with it.

 Causes of Evening Anxiety